 This conformity analysis develops an air quality regional inventory of the HGB nonattainment area.
-It accounts for emissions resulting from the nonattainment area's transportation plans, including all regionally significant projects and the effects of emission control programs, such as the inspection and maintenance programs.
+It accounts for average summer weekday emissions resulting from the nonattainment area's transportation plans, including all regionally significant projects and the effects of emission control programs, such as the inspection and maintenance programs.